 Disney characters are always an interesting mix of good and naughty.
 Villains often have a sorta decent excuse for why they've gone the way of the baddie.
 Heroes usually make a few questionable or selfish choices before they rise to the challenge.
-That's what makes Kronk such a cool guy.
+That's what makes a Kronk costume such a cool Halloween outfit.
 He starts out as a bad guy but knows there's a line he just can't cross…until he crosses to the hero side, anyway!

 If you want to talk about a character that has her toes into both the hero and the villain pool, let’s look at Megara.
 Here's a gal who'd easily have her own movie if not for getting stuck in a tough spot between a flaming god of the underworld and the kiddo of the biggest name in Olympus!
-When you're like Meg, you need a confident voice and sarcastic wit.
+When you're wearing a Megara costume, you need a confident voice and sarcastic wit.
 It's the only way to win with those odds!

 Toy Story Rex Costume

 Folks are always talking about Woody and Buzz when it comes to Toy Story characters.
 That's totally fair, but don't you think that Rex is really the character who best represents the spirit of the toys?
 He's a bit anxious but also curious.
 He's always friendly to everyone and is pretty vocal about being poor at any confrontation.
-If you're up for someone a little slow-witted but sweet as a toy can be, Rex is your dino!
+If you're up for someone a little slow-witted but sweet as a toy can be, a Rex costume is your cup of tea!

 Mary Poppins Costume

-We all know that Disney is magical, but Mickey's attempts at sorcery in 1940 was nothing compared to the curious powers that Mary Poppins brought to the screen.
-Whether you plan on convincing tykes that life is what you make of it or want to visit friends for ceiling tea parties or dance in a park complete with worlds of animated curiosities, only Mary Poppins has a look for every scene and a song to go with it.
+We all know that Disney is magical, but Mickey's attempts at sorcery in 1940 were nothing compared to the curious powers that Mary Poppins brought to the screen.
+Whether you plan on convincing tykes that life is what you make of it or want to visit friends for ceiling tea parties or dance in a park complete with worlds of animated curiosities, a Mary Poppins costume is exactly what you're looking for.